medra-ai/ur_rtde/doc/installation/installation.rst

     machine you can set the network adapter to "Bridged" in the 'Virtual Machine Settings'.
 If you then obtain the IP address of the robot using ifconfig, you can test the communication with your windows host running the ur_rtde program.

-Windows Commandline compile
+Windows Commandline
 -------------------

-A quick way to compile the interface on windows, is to do everything from command line.
+A quick way to compile the interface on Windows, is to do everything from the command line.
-The following commands can be run from commandpromt after boost has been installed
+The following commands can be executed from the command prompt after Boost has been installed.

 .. code-block:: shell